-- 3.1 A full list of all sites considered in the SHLAA is set out at appendix 3. - 3.2 Location maps of sites by settlement indicating whether they are considered to be deliverable, developable, not currently developable or rejected is provided at appendix 4. - 3.3 All sites were assessed for their suitability, availability, achievability and viability for development in order to determine whether they are deliverable, developable or not currently developable.
-The assessments for each site are set out by settlement or parish in appendix 5.
+- 3.1 A list of all sites considered in the SHLAA is set out at Appendix 3, indicating those that are considered to be deliverable, developable, and those not currently developable/not suitable for housing. - 3.2 Appendix 3 purely specifies the category in which the site as a whole has been assessed to fall in (the total numbers therefore do not include for a windfall allowance or whether the site build out would result in completions fallings from the 6-10 into the 11-15 or surplus category).
+Appendix 6 illustrates the site trajectories and takes into account windfall allowance and the potential of completions overlapping into the latter 11-15/surplus categories. - 3.3 Appendix 4 illustrates the broad site locations in terms of wider context in Catterick Garrison, Richmond and Leyburn. - 3.4 All sites were assessed for their suitability, availability, achievability and viability for development in order to determine whether they are deliverable, developable or not currently developable.
+The assessments for each site are set out by settlement or parish in Appendix 5 along with location maps.